United States Air Force – Global Force Management Initiative (GFM-DI) Air Force Organization Server (AFOS)

 The AFOS NIPR instance (AFOS NIPR v1.7.2 as of 1 Jul 2016) currently resides within the GCSS-AF Data Services environment at Ogden, Utah.
 AFOS NIPR environment is Java executing within WebSphere using a Teradata database, and Informatica ETL.
 The expected target architecture is JAVA executing within JBOSS EAP and Oracle 12c database running on a RHEL 7.x operating system.

-Following completion of base period development activities, WGE will be developing a set of application enhancements as well as supporting the application in the new hosting environment.
+Following completion of base period development activities, WGE has developed a set of nine application enhancements as well as supporting the application in the new hosting environment.

 United States Dept. of Interior, Office of Special Trustee

 Wild Goose Enterprises, Inc. was selected by the Dept. of Interior Office of Special Trustee to provide professional Information Technology (IT) Consultation services to perform activities leading to and in support of the ultimate development of an IT system (Annual Tribal Trust Evaluation (ATTE).
 The development of the ATTE will allow compacted Tribes to self-assess their Indian Trust functions or activities related to fiduciary compliance, as outlined in 25 CFR 1000.355.

 The Wild Goose team performed discovery and analysis in conjunction with requirements gathering interview sessions provided an Alternatives Analysis, Functional Requirements Document, Statement of Work, and Evaluation Criteria to support an acquisition for selection of the system development contractor.
 The Alternatives Analysis assessed the currently available technical options and recommended a custom development, which the OST accepted.
 Following selection of the system development contractor, the WGE team will monitor and report on development progress, develop user test cases, develop system documentation, and provide a recommendation with respect to implementation of the system.